Latin American Studies Major, B.A.

 3. to promote critical language competencies and cultural skills as a way to prepare students to succeed in public and private sector careers;

-4. for students to acquire multi-disciplinary forms of knowledge as a way to understand the array of forces that have shaped modern Latin America;
+4. for students to acquire multi-disciplinary forms of knowledge as a way to understand the array of forces that have shaped modern Latin America and the Caribbean;

-5. to foster an understanding of the historical and cultural origins of the Latin American communities in the United States.
+5. to foster an understanding of the historical and cultural origins of the Latin American and Caribbean communities in the United States.

 Student Learning Outcomes

-Upon completion of the Latin American studies program, students should be able to:
+Upon completion of the Latin American and Caribbean Studies program, students should be able to:

 • Demonstrate knowledge of the political, geographical, and social complexities of the region